Ruthenian Voivodeship: History

 Following the Galicia–Volhynia Wars, the Kingdom of Galicia–Volhynia was divided between Poland and Lithuania.
 In 1349 the Polish portion was transformed into the Ruthenian domain of the Crown, while the Duchy of Volhynia was held by Prince Lubart.
 With the death of Casimir III the Great, the Kingdom of Poland was passed on to the Kingdom of Hungary and the Ruthenian domain was governed by Ruthenian starosta general, one of whom was Wladyslaw of Opole.

 The voivodeship was created in 1434 based on the 1430 Jedlnia-Cracow Privilege (Przywilej jedlneńsko-krakowski) on territory that belonged to the Kingdom of Galicia–Volhynia.
 Between 1349 and 1434, the territory along with the Western Podolie was known as Ruthenian Domain of the Crown and in such manner the King of Poland were titled as the Lord of Ruthenian lands.
-Western Podolie was added to the domain in 1394.
+Western Podole was added to the domain in 1394.
 In 1434 on territory of the domain were created Ruthenian Voivodeship and Podolian Voivodeship.

 In Polish sources, western outskirts of the region was called Ziemia czerwieńska, or "Czerwień Land", from the name of Cherven, a town that existed there.
 Today there are several towns with this name, none of them related to Red Ruthenia.

-This area was mentioned for the first time in 981, when Volodymyr the Great of Kievan Rus' took it over on the way into Poland.
+This area was mentioned for the first time in 981, when Vladimir the Great of Kievan Rus' took it over on the way into Poland.
 In 1018 it attached to Poland and 1031 back to Kievan Rus'.
-For approximately 150 years it existed as the independent Principality of Halych and Kingdom of Galicia–Volhynia (also known as the Kingdom of Rus'), before being conquered by Casimir III of Poland in 1349.
+For approximately 150 years it existed as the independent Principality of Galicia and Kingdom of Galicia–Volhynia, before being conquered by Casimir III of Poland in 1349.
 Since these times the name Ruś Czerwona is recorded, translated as "Red Ruthenia" ("Czerwień" means red in Slavic languages, or from the Polish village Czermno), applied to a territory extended up to Dniester River, with priority gradually transferred to Przemyśl.
 Since the times of Władysław II Jagiełło, the Przemyśl voivodeship was called Ruthenian Voivodeship (województwo ruskie), with its center eventually transferred to Lwów.
 It consisted of five lands: Lwów, Sanok, Halych, Przemyśl, and Chełm.
 The territory was controlled by the Austrian Empire from 1772 to 1918, when it was known as the Kingdom of Galicia and Lodomeria.